Outdoor Wood Furnace Pricing

-According to Mainline Heating & Supply in Ashford, Ct. it costs approximately $3,000- $5,000 to have an outdoor wood furnace installed by a professional contractor.
+According to Ray Given of Mainline Heating & Supply in Ashford, CT (now out of business) it costs approximately $3,000- $5,000 to have an outdoor wood furnace installed by a professional contractor.
 That includes all plumbing related to the set-up, but excludes the cost of the unit itself.
 The cost of installation varies from contractor to contractor and can typically be negotiated.
 The price can also vary depending on how far the furnace sits from the home or structure, and how many structures will rely on the OWB for heat.

 Consumers typically do the work themselves of choosing the brand of outdoor wood furnace they want.
 A good contractor will then install the unit and dig a trench from the unit to the home or structure, and will also provide names of qualified plumbers to do the underground plumbing work that leads to the house hookup.

 Many OWB's are do-it-yourself projects.
-Ray Given with Mainline Heating and Supply says "many customers who are handy will get some buddies together who have the right skills to help do the installation."
+Given says "many customers who are handy will get some buddies together who have the right skills to help do the installation."
 The unit needs to be assembled, a trench needs to be dug from the OWB to the house, and piping needs to be laid and hooked up to the home or structure.